 You will usually notice drivability issues when the P0011 code activates.
 These symptoms include:

-- Oil flow to variable camshaft timing chamber is continuous
+- Oil flow to the variable camshaft timing chamber is continuous.

 The P0011 code is moderately serious.
-The rough driving caused by this trouble code can lead to further engine damage if it’s not addressed in a timely manner.
+The rough driving caused by this trouble code can lead to further engine damage if you don’t address it promptly.
 While you can drive for a little while with this code active, you should repair the problem as soon as possible.

 Diagnosis and repair of the P0011 trouble code can vary depending on your vehicle’s make and model.
 Before you start your diagnosis, read your vehicle’s service manual.
-You can also check for technical service bulletins that have been released related to this trouble code.
+You can also check for released technical service bulletins related to this trouble code.